A Brief History of Android: Company, OS Versions, Features

 Jelly Bean, launched in July 2012, introduced a smoother UI with significant performance improvements.
 Among other features, this Android version delivered plenty of new ways to interact with notifications, expanding action buttons.
 Now users could turn notifications off on an application-specific basis and respond to certain of them within the notification bar.

 Android 4.4, called after the famous sweets KitKat, was released in September 2013 and introduced several significant improvements.
-One of the most essential was the optimization of the OS to run on smartphones with 512 MB of RAM, which enabled more devices to update software to this new version.
+One of the most essential aspects was the optimization of the OS to run on smartphones with 512 MB of RAM, which enabled more devices to update software to this new version.

 KitKat also got a refreshed look and feel with white elements replacing blue ones.
 Also, it was the first version that received the support of the “Ok, Google” voice command service.

 A year later, in the fall of 2014, Google launched the Android 5.0 Lollipop OS version.
-It brought new features like Project Volta to improve battery life and Material Design with transitions and animations as well shadows and lighting effects.
+It brought new features like Project Volta to improve battery life and Material Design with transitions and animations, as well as shadows and lighting effects.
 A newly implemented functionality, Tap and Go, allowed users to migrate data to a new device with NFC and Bluetooth technologies.

 Android 6.0 Marshmallow